Tyranny of numbers

 About me (Djavad Salehi-Isfahani)

-I am currently Professor of Economics at Virginia Tech in Blacksburg, Virginia, where I have lived since 1984.
-I am a Research Fellow at the Economic Research Forum in Cairo, and Research Affiliate at the Middle East Initiative, Harvard Kennedy School.
+My first job was Assistant Professor of Economics at the University of Pennsylvania (1977-84), from where I moved to Virginia Tech in Blacksburg, Virginia, where teach now.
+I am a Research Fellow of the Economic Research Forum (ERF) in Cairo, and serve as the Managing Editor of its journal, Middle East Development Journal.

-My first job was Assistant Professor of Economics at the University of Pennsylvania (1977-84).
-I have been visiting faculty at the University of Oxford (1991-92), Brookings Institution (2007-08), and Sharmin and Bijan Mossavar-Rahmani, Princeton University (spring 2018).
-During 2009-2021, I was a Non-resident Senior Fellow of the Brookings Institution.
+I have been visiting faculty at the University of Oxford (1991-92), Brookings Institution (2007-08), and Sharmin and Bijan Mossavar-Rahmani, Princeton University (spring 2018), Non-resident Senior Fellow of the Brookings Institution (2009-2021), and Research Affiliate of the Middle East Initiative 2013-2025.